DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 83: "I carry a shotgun when it comes to art. slap it out, good enough!" -Blixtwix (27-Jul-24)
 * 84: "Five Nights at Devi's was quite a long-running series" -Rosuav: (29-Jul-24)
 * 85: "Devi this is an ice cream cone.
 How can you blow me away with your rendering on an ice cream cone.
 What happened when you were away?
 Did you consume the souls of everyone in the artist alleys?" -TiggyIGuess: (10-Aug-24)
+* 86: "I hope everything you cook is always perfect temperature, I hope when you walk outdoors the birds greet you with their song," -TiggyIGuess (23-Aug-24)
+* 87: "I hope every coffee you drink is the smoothest sip, I hope your socks never do that weird seam thing on the toes, i hope all of your jeans have real pockets, I hope the next time you go for a walk there's a rainbow to shine in your eyes" -TiggyIGuess (23-Aug-24)

 There may be quotes newer than these that have yet to be collected.